 In March 2015, the High Court of Gujarat in India issued a favorable judgment on the retrospective application of the definition of undertakings and whether or not mineral oil includes natural gas for the purposes of the income tax holiday claims for the Company's Hazira field in India.
 The judgment states that the GOI's retrospective application of the definition of undertakings as "all blocks licensed under a single contract shall be treated as a single undertaking" is clearly unconstitutional and has been struck down.
 As such, the Company's position that an undertaking can be defined as a well or cluster of wells has been upheld for the purposes of the tax holiday provisions in the Act.
 The judgment also states that the term "mineral oil" for the purposes of the tax holiday provisions in the Act takes within its purview both petroleum products and natural gas.
 In October 2015, the GOI filed a petition in the Supreme Court of India to challenge the favorable tax judgment issued by the High Court of Gujarat.
+A ruling from the Supreme Court is expected during fiscal 2023.
 Should the Supreme Court overturn the ruling of the High Court, the Company would have to change its tax position and record additional income tax expense.
 In addition, the Company could be obligated to pay interest on taxes for the past periods.
-No progress has been made on this case due to the impact of the COVID-19 pandemic.